-- 1. Position the vehicle in a reasonably quiet outdoor location. - 2.
-Sit in the driver's seat with the engine running, the parking brake on, and the transmission in Park. - 3.
-Push and hold the 🔨 button for more than 5 seconds. - 4.
-The system announces: "Press the PHONE SEND (()) button for the hands-free phone system to enter the speaker adaptation mode or press the PHONE END (()) button to select a different language." - 5.
+- 1. Position the vehicle in a reasonably quiet outdoor location. - Sit in the driver's seat with the engine running, the parking brake on, and the transmission in Park. - 3.
+Push and hold the 🖍 button for more than 5 seconds. - 4.
+The system announces: "Press the PHONE SEND (()) button for the hands-free phone system to enter the speaker adaptation mode or press the PHONE END () button to select a different language." - 5.
 Push the button.

-For information on selecting a different language see "Choosing a language - For information on selecting a different language, see "Choosing a language" (P.4-96). - If the connected phone is already in use, the system will prompt you to overwrite.
-Follow the instructions provided by the system. - When preparation is complete and you are ready to begin, push the button. - 8.
-The SA mode will be explained.
+For information on selecting a different language see "Cheering a language - ent language, see "Choosing a language" (P.4-96). - If the connected phone is already in use, the system will prompt you to overwrite.
+Follow the instructions provided by the system. - When preparation is complete and you are ready to begin, push the putton. - The SA mode will be explained.
 Follow the instructions provided by the system.